LangGraph — Build Stateful AI Agents as Graphs

 Frequently Asked Questions

-Use LangChain for building blocks: LLM wrappers, tool definitions, prompt templates.
+Use LangChain for the building blocks — LLM wrappers, tool definitions, prompt templates.
 Use LangGraph to orchestrate those blocks into agents with loops, branching, or human approval.
-For any non-trivial agent, LangGraph is the recommended approach.
+Since 2024 LangChain's official recommendation for any non-trivial agent is to use LangGraph rather than the deprecated Chain abstractions.

 Yes.
-State is automatically checkpointed between nodes with backends for PostgreSQL, SQLite, and Redis.
-If a node crashes, the agent resumes from the last checkpoint.
+State is automatically checkpointed between nodes, with backends for PostgreSQL, SQLite, and Redis.
+If a node crashes or your server restarts, the agent resumes from the last checkpoint rather than from scratch.

 Use interrupt_before or interrupt_after on any node.
 Execution pauses, returns control to your application, and resumes when you provide input.
-This enables approval gates, edit-then-continue flows, or rejection branches.
+This is how you build approval gates, edit-then-continue flows, or rejection branches.

-Technically yes.
-LangGraph depends only on langchain-core, which is lightweight.
-You can model any stateful graph without LangChain's full LLM or prompt abstractions, though most users pair the two.
+Yes, technically.
+LangGraph only depends on langchain-core (which is lightweight).
+You can model any stateful graph without using LangChain's full LLM or prompt abstractions.
+However, most users pair the two.

 Citations (3)

-- LangChain Docs— LangChain recommends LangGraph for agent development since 2024
+- LangChain Docs— LangChain official recommendation since 2024 is LangGraph for agents

 - LangGraph Persistence Docs— Persistence backends: PostgreSQL, SQLite, Redis